What the data says is just the beginning.

 Not every coach knows how to work skillfully with assessment data.
 Reading a report is not the same as holding what it reveals inside a sustained coaching relationship — and synthesizing what the data shows against what is actually happening in a leader's professional life, in real time, in conversation, is a specific and advanced capability.

-Both SPARC founders hold ICF Professional Certified Coach (PCC) credentials alongside Gallup CliftonStrengths certification and Leadership Circle Profile (LCP) practitioner certification.
-That combination — doctoral-level practitioners, globally accredited coaches, certified in the instruments most consequential for executive leader development — is genuinely rare.
+Both SPARC founders hold International Coaching Federation (ICF) Professional Certified Coach (PCC) credentials alongside Gallup CliftonStrengths certification, Leadership Circle Profile (LCP) practitioner certification, and the Academy of Executive Coaching (AoEC) Advanced Practitioners Diploma.
+That combination — doctoral-level practitioners, globally accredited coaches, certified in the instruments most consequential for executive leader development — is rare.

 When assessment data enters the coaching conversation at SPARC, it is held by coaches with the depth to know what questions it opens, the skill to ask them well, and the presence to stay with what emerges.
 They do not interpret the data for the leader.
 They create the conditions in which the leader can make meaning of it for themselves — and then act.